Religion in England: Gallo-Roman religion

 Gallo-Roman religion formed when the Roman Empire invaded and occupied the Brythonic peoples.
 Elements of the native Brythonic Celtic religion such as the druids, the Celtic priestly caste who were believed to originate in Britain, were outlawed by Claudius, and in 61 they vainly defended their sacred groves from destruction by the Romans on the island of Mona (Anglesey).

-However, under Roman rule the Britons continued to worship native Celtic deities, such as Ancasta, but often conflated with their Roman equivalents, like Mars Rigonemetos at Nettleham.
+Under Roman rule the Britons continued to worship native Celtic deities, such as Ancasta, but often conflated them with their Roman equivalents, like Mars Rigonemetos at Nettleham.
 The founding of a temple to Claudius at Camulodunum was one of the impositions that led to the revolt of Boudica.

-Eastern cults such as Mithraism also grew in popularity towards the end of the occupation.
-The Temple of Mithras is one example of the popularity of mystery religions among the rich urban classes.
+Eastern cults such as Mithraism grew in popularity towards the end of Roman occupation.
+London's Temple of Mithras is one example of the popularity of mystery religions among the rich urban classes.

 Germanic paganism

-In the Early Middle Ages, immigrants from the European continent arrived, bringing Anglo-Saxon paganism, a subset of Germanic paganism, with them.
-Later, after most of the Anglo-Saxon peoples had converted to Christianity, Vikings from Scandinavia arrived, bringing with them Norse paganism.
+In the Early Middle Ages, immigrants from the European continent arrived, bringing Anglo-Saxon paganism, a subset of Germanic paganism with them.
+After most of the Anglo-Saxon peoples had converted to Christianity, Vikings from Scandinavia arrived, bringing with them Norse paganism.

 Notable places of worship

-The varied religious and ethnic history of England has left a wide range of religious buildings—churches, cathedrals, chapels, chapels of ease, synagogues, mosques and temples.
+The varied religious, denominational, racial, and ethnic history of England has left a wide range of religious buildings—churches, cathedrals, chapels, chapels of ease, synagogues, mosques, gurdwaras, shrines, temples, and kingdom halls.
 Besides its spiritual importance, the religious architecture includes buildings of importance to the tourism industry and local pride.

-As a result of the Reformation, the ancient cathedrals remained in the possession of the then-established churches, while most Roman Catholic churches date from Victorian times or are of more recent construction (in Liverpool the ultra-modern Roman Catholic cathedral was actually completed before the more traditional Anglican cathedral, whose construction took most of the twentieth century).
-Notable places of worship include:
+As a result of the Reformation, the ancient cathedrals remained in the possession of the then-established churches, while most Roman Catholic churches date from Victorian times or are of more recent construction.
+In Liverpool the ultra-modern Roman Catholic cathedral was actually completed before the more traditional Anglican cathedral, whose construction took most of the twentieth century.
+Notable places of worship include, but are not limited to: